nutanix-japan/ocp-hci/ocp_assisted_install/ocp_assisted_install.rst

   .. raw:: html

-   <body><font color="red">If you are doing the lab using a Single Node HPOC (SPOC) there will not be enough resources to deploy a second OCP cluster.
+   <body><font color="red">If you are doing this section of the lab using a Single Node HPOC (SPOC) there will not be enough resources to deploy a second OCP cluster.
 Please delete the other OCP cluster(s) from Calm > Actions > Delete before proceeding with this lab.</font></body>

 Pre-requisites for Assisted Installation
 +++++++++++++++++++++++++++++++++++++++++